Frequently Asked Questions

 Can DeafBlind use technology?

 Yes, technology has been a definite plus for DeafBlind with all its improvements!
-Many devices can be bluetooth to Braille displays or hearing aids to enable the DeafBlind to text, email, and surf the internet just like anyone else.
+Many bluetooth devices can connected to Braille displays or hearing aids to enable the DeafBlind to text, email, and surf the internet just like anyone else.